 With over a billion potential gamers, many brands are taking part in the action and have increasingly talented developers to call upon to dominate the Chinese gaming industry.
 We’ve watched mobile gaming become a mainstream consumer activity where app developers themselves have become household names and even WeChat mini games have amassed nearly half a billion users.
 China’s gaming market is expected to grow from $30.8 billion in 2018 to $41.5 billion in 2023 with the number of PC and mobile gamers increasing to 767 million players.

-The majority of the mobile game users in China are young, mostly living in first and second-tier cities, and almost half of them are female.
+The majority of the china mobile game users are young, mostly living in first and second-tier cities, and almost half of them are female.
 These are a group of consumers who enjoy spending money online and don’t mind paying a decent amount of money on a quality mobile game.
 Launching and localizing a mobile game for these users isn’t that hard, but you need to know what you’re doing and you have to stay up to date with Chinese gaming regulations.
-We’ve listed a few important things you should know before diving head first into the Chinese gaming scene.
+We’ve listed a few important things you should know before diving head first into the Chinese mobile game market.